jerrod-lessel/postfire-debris-flow/README.md

 **Likelihood only.** The Gartner (2014) volume model and the combined hazard classification are not implemented, so this says how likely a debris flow is, not how big.

 **Single fire, single scene pair.** Everything here has been run on one fire with one pre and post scene.
-Scene choice is a sensitivity axis that has not been exercised.
+Scene choice is a sensitivity axis that has not been exercised, and the direction of the conservative bias found against BAER cannot be generalised from a single case.
+Chaparral is where vegetation dNBR and soil burn severity diverge most, so the effect is plausibly smaller in forested fuels.

 **Basin coverage of the burn depends on delineation scale.** The headline 87.6% figure is for the 0.1 km² minimum.
 At 0.02 km² it rises to 93.7%, because fewer trunk channels exceed the 8 km² ceiling.
 The uncovered ground is a consequence of the scale chosen rather than a fixed property of the method.